 To see what items are high-need please visit the NH Economy Portal.

-Finally, it is important to recognize the physical and psychological stress that might be caused by the Coronavirus (COVID 19) outbreak.
+It is important to recognize the physical and psychological stress that might be caused by the Coronavirus (COVID 19) outbreak.
 Outbreaks can be stressful for adults and children.
 Here are some tips to help you speak with your family, including children, in the event they experience a change in their routine or environment.
 Children respond differently to stressful situations than adults.
 Talk with your children about the outbreak, try to stay calm, and reassure them that they are safe.

 Take precautions, but don’t panic.
 Use trusted, knowledgeable sources for up to date information, such as: